 JONATHAN TURLEY: Comey’s shell post may be crass, but charging him is a free speech trap

-- ▪James Comey was indicted over a social media post showing the numbers '86 47' in shells, allegedly interpreted as a threat to kill President Trump.
+- ▪James Comey was indicted over a social media post showing the numbers '86 47' made from shells on a beach.

-- ▪Comey claims he did not create the shell arrangement and only shared it without realizing the numbers could be seen as violent.
+- ▪Comey claims he did not create the shell art but merely shared it with his followers on X.

-- ▪Legal expert Jonathan Turley argues the indictment violates the First Amendment because the post does not meet the legal standard of a 'true threat.'
+- ▪Legal analysts argue the indictment may be unconstitutional because the post likely does not meet the legal definition of a 'true threat.'

 Opening excerpt (first ~120 words) tap to expand